Smoking in Public Places: Compensation Claim Procedures

 Penalties for Smoking in Public Places

-Violations of the law carry fines ranging from NIS 14,400 to NIS 75,300 (as of January 2024).
+Violations of the law carry fines.
+Ranging from NIS 14,400 to NIS 75,300 (as of January 2024).
 Furthermore, violations can lead to criminal proceedings in the Magistrate’s Court.

 A notable deficiency in the Smoking Law is the absence of an explicit provision for compensation to individuals harmed by public smoking.
 However, various courts, including the Small Claims Court, have addressed this legislative gap by awarding compensation to claimants who have suffered harm – even emotional distress – from public smoking.